guiqvlaixi2164-max/Jiaqi_Data-Science-1/README.md

 cd code
 python Iris_codes.py
 ```
 **Remember to enlarge the page a little, otherwise the table will not be fully displayed.
-It may take up to ten seconds to generate the output, please wait a moment!** If nothing goes wrong, the results will be displayed in the small black window.
+It may take up to ten seconds to generate the output for the first time, please wait a moment!** If nothing goes wrong, the results will be displayed in the small black window.
 The code will also automatically save the output to the output folder.
 ##### ***Note! !*** Do not run the code when you have opened the iris_output.csv file or iris_plot.png file in the output folder!
 Close them first and then run the code.

 - Finally, check if the output is the same as what is shown below.